 - are taught by Puente-trained teachers and counselors.

-- take a rigorous two-course English class sequence (ENGL 142B & ENGL 1A) with a focus on Latino and multicultural authors.
+- take a rigorous, two-course English class sequence (ENGL 1AX & ENGL 2B) with a focus on Latinx and multicultural authors.

-- take personal development classes (PSYCH 103A & PSYCH 103B) focused on college success, transfer preparation and self-exploration.
+- take personal development classes (COUNS 103A & COUNS 103B) focused on college success, transfer preparation and self-exploration.

 - work closely with their Puente counselors to prepare an academic plan, focus on academic and professional goals, and transfer to a four-year university.